 ELoH currently has three live projects in Sierra Leone, Liberia and India.

 In India, an estimated 9.9 million people are amputees and the level of lower limb amputations is among the highest in the world.
 The lives of people with disabilities are often defined by poverty and marginalization.
-In September 2015 Elizabeth’s Legacy of Hope launched a new project which will provide 80 child amputees with our long-term and holistic support, including access to prosthetics, surgeries and emotional care.
+In September 2015 Elizabeth’s Legacy of Hope launched a new project which is now providing 79 child amputees with our long-term and holistic support, including access to prosthetics, surgeries and emotional care.

 Please find the attached report from Heal, about the support we have – together – given our Indian amputee beneficiaries during the pandemic.
 We are so proud by our wonderful work with Help and Education for All – which is now into its sixth year.